 Because the money you spend on your credit card doesn’t come out of your bank account until you pay your bill, it can seem like you have more money to spend than you actually do.
 If you were to think of your credit card like a debit card, it could eliminate the possibility of overspending.
 For example, if your bank account shows a balance of $350, you wouldn’t allow yourself to spend more than $350 (even if you do have a higher credit line available).

-4. Focus on needs, not wants
+3. Focus on needs, not wants

-While there are certain things you should buy with your student credit card (and a few things you shouldn’t), a general rule of thumb is to primarily use your card for your needs.
+While there are certain things you use your credit card for (and a few things you shouldn’t), a general rule of thumb is to primarily use your card for your needs.
 College students have many wants, whether it be an Instagram-worthy vacation, a new pair of sneakers, or the latest technology for school.
 While all of these items are tempting, only after you make sure you have enough money for your needs, plus a little extra for emergencies, should you splurge on your wants.
 If you must have a want, make sure you’re saving money by utilizing student discounts or a rewards program.

-5. Monitor your account on a regular basis
+4. Monitor your account on a regular basis

 Make sure you’re keeping up with your account by tracking your payments and monitoring all activity.
 Your credit card statement can be found on your bank’s app or website, making it easy to manage your account and see your credit card transactions in one place.
 Keep an eye out for any transactions you don’t recognize, and alert your credit card issuer immediately if you believe you’ve found suspicious activity or evidence of credit card fraud on your account.